treydenklein/Comprehensive_Supply_Chain_Analysis/README.md

 _Table of the mean, standard deviation, and variance of the monthly sales for each sales team_

 **Sales Performance:** The teams with the highest mean sales are not necessarily the most consistent.
-For example, Team 12 has a high mean (99,411.25), but also a high standard deviation and variance, indicating large swings in performance
+For example, Team 12 has a high mean (99,411.25), but also a high standard deviation and variance, indicating large swings in performance.

-**Consistency:** Team with low standard deviations and variance (Teams 28, 2, and 18) are likely more reliable in terms of their sales output
+**Consistency:** Team with low standard deviations and variance (Teams 28, 2, and 18) are likely more reliable in terms of their sales output.

 **Improvement Opportunities:** Teams with high variability might benefit from analysis to understand why their sales fluctuate so much.
-Addressing these issues could help improve consistency and overall performance
+Addressing these issues could help improve consistency and overall performance.

 **Targets for Intervention:** Sales teams with low mean sales and high variance may need special attention to improve their performance.
-Focusing on teams with high variability can also lead to more consistent outcomes for the organization
+Focusing on teams with high variability can also lead to more consistent outcomes for the organization.

 ### 3. Sales Channel Revenue